-- 7.1 Some planning decisions are finely balanced and it is the prerogative of the Planning Committee to come to its conclusions and decision provided they are backed by sound, clear and logical planning reasons following an informed debate.
-The Committee Members can accept or give different weight to the various arguments and material considerations. - 7.2 The Planning Officers/Head of Planning/Legal Adviser will have the opportunity to explain the implications of the Planning Committee's decision prior to the vote.
-Consideration will need to be given to whether such decisions will be capable of being defended on appeal to the Planning Appeals Commission with the potential for award of costs against the Council. - 7.3 The reasons for any decision which are made contrary to the Planning Officer's recommendation must be formally recorded in the minutes and a copy placed on file.
+- 7.1 On occasion, the Planning Committee may determine an application contrary to Planning Officers' recommendation.
+Where the Committee makes such a decision it must be based on sound, clear and logical planning reasons, linked to the development plan and relevant planning policy and must be articulated prior to Members voting on the proposal. - 7.2 Planning Officer(s) and/or Legal Adviser(s) will have the opportunity to explain the implications of the Planning Committee's proposal to determine the application contrary to the Officers' recommendation prior to Members voting on the proposal.
+Consideration will need to be given as to whether the decision is capable of being defended at an appeal to the Planning Appeals Commission with the potential for award of costs against Council or defended if challenged through a judicial review.

+7.3 The reasons for any decision which are made contrary to the Planning Officers' recommendation must be formally recorded in the minutes and a copy placed on file.